byuflowlab/FLOWFarm.jl/docs/src/Tutorial.md

 ## (5) Calculating and visualizing a flow field

+It is helpful to visualize the whole flow-field, not just the turbine powers.
+Here we will visualize the flow field for a 2D horizontal cross-section at the hub height.
+FLOWFarm is capable of generating flow fields in 1D, 2D, and 3D.

 ```@example 1
 # define how many points should be in the flow field
 xres = 1000